FranZadra/PARCO-Computing-2026-244544/README.md

 ```

 ### 2. Cluster execution (PBS Queue Submission)
-To run the code on the university cluster, run the following commands on the project repository:
+To run the code on the university cluster, run the following commands on the `scripts/` subfolder:

 ```bash
 cd scripts